enkodellc/blazorboilerplate/README.md

 ## Completed
  - Basic Login / User Creation
- - Admin Theme using Material Design / MatBlazor - Free to use.
+ - Admin Theme using Material Design / MatBlazor
- - Log Files
+ - Log Files using Serilog
  - Choose between SQL Lite File or MS SQL Database
  - Email Confirmation of Registered Users
  - Forgot Password Functionality
- - Middleware to log Api Requests and Responses and Logging to Database for audit trails.
+ - Api Audit Trail / Middleware to log Api Requests and Responses
+ - Api Response Class to maintain consistent Api Requests and Responses
- - Todo List CRUD Example with N-Tier Layers Not just some fluff that most others do.
+ - Todo List CRUD Example with N-Tier Layers Not just some fluff that most others do
+ - Seed Database

 ## Road map
+- Switch from Entity Framework Core to Dapper.
+So far EF is not my cup of Tea.
+I think dapper will be stronger and faster
-- User profile & settings management.
+- User profile & settings management
-- User, claims, role, permission and organization unit management.
+- User, claims, role, permission and organization unit management
 - Real time chat and notification system.
 Slack Communication clone?
-- Blog or other real world functionality.
-- Audit log report UI.
+- Azure Hosting Guide
+- Docker Container
+- Create a Nuget Package Template

 ## License
 This project is licensed under the terms of the [MIT license](LICENSE).